The Beatles Bible

 The Complete Beatles Recording Sessions, Mark Lewisohn

-At the time, Martin was unconvinced by the quality of Lennon and McCartney's own songwriting, just as he was unsure of Ringo Starr's drumming.
+At the time, Martin was unconvinced by the quality of John Lennon and Paul McCartney’s own songwriting, just as he was unsure of Ringo Starr’s drumming.
 Having taken a chance by agreeing to release a Beatles single, he was under an obligation as an EMI producer to ensure it sold well.

 He knew it was a number one hit so he gave us it on a demo, a little white acetate.
 We took it back to Liverpool and said, 'What are we gonna do with this?
 This is what he wants us to do, he's our producer, we'll have to do it, we'll have to learn it.'
 So we did, but we didn't like it and we came back to George and said, 'Well it may be a number one but we just don't want this kind of song, we don't want to go out with that kind of reputation.
 It's a different thing we're going for, it's something new'.
 I suppose we were quite forceful really, for people in our position.
 And he understood.
 George later took our demo and played it to Gerry [and the Pacemakers] and said, 'They don't want it, it's a major hit, you do it,' and Gerry leapt at the chance.
 He kept it very similar in tempo to our version which was quite changed from the original demo because it was our arrangement, basically.